openshift/enhancements/dev-guide/cluster-fleet-evaluation.md

 ## Solution

+There are two main pathways for remote health monitoring, which collects fleet feedback on cluster state: [Telemetry and Insights][remote-health-monitoring].
+Data for Telemetry is extracted from [in-cluster monitoring][monitoring], based on Prometheus scraping and Thanos aggregation.
+If the cluster state you are interested is not already being reported in remote health monitoring, extending either Telemetry or Insights can get you access as clusters update into releases with your gatherer extensions.
+If the cluster state is available in in-cluster Prometheus, you can also use [conditional update risks](/enhancements/update/targeted-update-edge-blocking.md) or [conditional Insights gathering](/enhancements/insights/conditional-data-gathering.md) to extract the state from clusters, without waiting for the fleet to update.
+Proactively pushing in-cluster Prometheus metrics for state that you think might be helpful in the future is a low-cost approach for reducing risk.

-Rather than introducing the change, add just the detection logic to the operator for the change and associate it with a [ClusterStatusConditionTypes](https://github.com/openshift/api/blob/cc0db1116639638254e87a564902833f1ee006d5/config/v1/types_cluster_operator.go#L145) called [EvaluationConditionDetected](https://github.com/openshift/api/pull/1250).
+In the absence of existing remote health monitoring or in-cluster Prometheus metrics, a low-risk approach to adding cluster state to remote health monitoring is to add just the detection logic to the operator for the change and associate it with a [ClusterStatusConditionTypes](https://github.com/openshift/api/blob/cc0db1116639638254e87a564902833f1ee006d5/config/v1/types_cluster_operator.go#L145) called [EvaluationConditionDetected](https://github.com/openshift/api/pull/1250).
 If the